The Project Finance Law Review: Typical Security Arrangements for a Single-Source Project Financing: A Spanish Perspective

-Frequently at the early stages of the project, there are virtually no hard assets owned by the SPV acting as borrower.
-And those which may be owned by the SPV, most notably land rights, may not be suitable as collateral, or such security may trigger disproportionate tax costs, as we will explain below.
+Frequently at the early stages of the project, there are virtually no hard assets owned by the special purpose vehicle (SPV) acting as borrower.
+Hard assets that may be owned by the SPV, most notably land rights, may not be suitable as collateral, or such security may trigger disproportionate tax costs, as we will explain below.
 Sponsors, on their side, will vigorously resist the granting of security over their own assets, not only on grounds of the potential foreclosure risk but on an actual impairment of their financial ratios, which could trigger an event of default under their facilities that is not related to the project in question.
 As a matter of fact, what we have seen in the past few years is an increased reluctance by sponsors to provide even personal guarantees to cover construction risk, which used to be standard in the past.
-In such a manner, the SPV's credit rights (receivables) arising from the project contracts/sub-contracts2 will typically represent the most valuable assets for the purposes of providing collateral at the early stage of the project.
+In such a manner, the SPV's credit rights (receivables) arising from the project contracts and subcontracts2 will typically represent the most valuable assets for the purposes of providing collateral at the early stage of the project.

 II General considerations